 - Robot ball controlled by OVAL programming language

-Sphero SPRK is a fantastic tool to teach kids (and yourself) the basics of programming.
+Sphero SPRK (and newer SPRK+) is a fantastic tool to teach kids (and yourself) the basics of programming.
 Children aren’t sat at a desk staring at a screen.
 They’re running around the room, controlling a hyper-active robot using commands in an entertaining way of learning how to code.
 And SPRK grows with the user, even to the extent of showing the raw text-based code for experienced programmers.
 This SPRK will light a fire under kids’ imaginations, creativity and coding know how.